 Instead, there are better options including speaking to a Credit Union.
 Visit here for more details: https://www.communityfirstcu.co.uk/

 Applying for the grants

-If the floods have damaged your property or business, you can call our dedicated hotline on 01302 737888 on Monday to Friday from 8.30 am to 5 pm.
-Staff will be able to support residents to complete the form.
+If the floods have damaged your property or business, you can complete the appropriate form from our Flood Advice web pages or call our dedicated hotline on 01302 737888 on Monday to Friday from 8.30 am to 5 pm.

 - Category: Emergencies